bgreenlee/spelling-beat/README.md

 To update the word list, run:

 ```
-make update-words
+make words
 ```

-This will filter the dictionary, removing proper nouns, words shorter than 4 characters, and words having more than 7 distinct letters, and remove words in the exclude-words list.
+This will filter the dictionary, removing proper nouns, words shorter than 4 characters, words with an "s", and words having more than 7 distinct letters, and remove words in the exclude-words list.
 Then copy the contents of `words-filtered` into [line 4 of application.js](js/application.js#L4).

 ## Legalese